streetsidesoftware/vscode-spell-checker/PUBLISHING.md

 1. Download the `code-spell-checker-*.vsix` file and test it out in VS Code.
 If it works as expected, update the release and remove the `This is a pre-release` check.

-1. Manually Publish to the Marketplace: [Action Manual Publish](https://github.com/streetsidesoftware/vscode-spell-checker/actions/workflows/manual-publish.yml)
+1. Manually Publish to the Marketplace: [Pub Step 2: Publish to Marketplace](https://github.com/streetsidesoftware/vscode-spell-checker/actions/workflows/manual-publish.yml)

     Enter the release tag from the previous step.
 Looks like `v2.1.3`.